-In this chapter we present a set of example curricula that can be used to teach the knowledge described in the SEEK (Chapter 4) according to the guidelines described in Chapter 5.
+This chapter presents a set of example curricula that can be used to teach the knowledge described in the SEEK (Chapter 4), according to the guidelines described in Chapter 5.

 This section is organized as follows.
 In Section 6.1, we describe how we have categorized courses and the coding scheme we use.
 In the subsequent sections, we discuss patterns for introductory courses, intermediate software engineering courses, and other courses, respectively.
 Details of the courses, including mappings to SEEK, are left to Appendix A.